16 sales coaching tips for high-performing teams

 6. Motivate and celebrate your team members

+Coaching doesn’t just course-correct sub-par behavior and performance; it also applauds hard work and acknowledges wins.
 It's also crucial to recognize a successful rep publicly to motivate and inspire their colleagues.
 Managers can celebrate team members during internal sales meetings, implement digital or physical recognition boards, host team dinners, or schedule monthly appreciation days.
+In addition, a conversation intelligence tool like Outreach KAIA can support.
+With KAIA, managers can easily surface and spotlight the moments that mattered most, whether it’s a rep handling a tough objection, asking a powerful discovery question, or delivering a polished pitch.

 Regardless of the forum, managers should call out the specific actions sellers took to achieve their wins.
 That way, a moment of recognition can also become an opportunity for sharing best practices among the entire sales team.